View Document Text

 Item 17 Voting Client Securities

-As a matter of firm policy, we do not vote proxies on behalf of clients.
-Therefore, although our firm may
+As a matter of firm policy, PURE does not vote proxies on behalf of clients.
+Clients retain exclusive

 Item 18 Financial Information